jonluca/blog/_posts/2019-09-07-dsc-products.md

 ## Conclusion

+I'm still not sure why I wasn't seeing the bundles.
+If I had to guess, they're changing the products they show based on user behaviors and what they have in their carts, but it might also be a bug.

 By going directly to `https://www.dollarshaveclub.com/manage/add/now/BN-DR-SB6SRM-20` I was able to add the bundle to my cart.
 It was a bittersweet moment, because I had just paid $16 for shaving butter and razor burn spray, but I was pretty satisfied with my research.